martinkoster/actionfx/afx-core/README.md

 showView |  The view to be displayed, when the method successfully terminates.
 This attribute competes with attribute `showNestedViews()`, while this attribute has higher precedence than `showNestedViews()` showInNewWindow |  Determines whether the view defined in `showView()` shall be displayed in its own `Stage`.
 The specification of this attribute does not affect view transition in case the attribute `showNestedViews()` is given. showNestedViews | The nested views to be displayed, when the method successfully terminates.
 This attribute allows to embed view into the current scene graph and `Stage`.
 Please take note, that this attribute must not be used together with `showView()` and `showInNewWindow()`.

+Please note that only *one* attribute must be used at the same time (they can not be combined).